awesomerank/awesomerank.github.io/lists/matteocrippa/awesome-swift.md

 #### TextField
 [back to top](#readme)

+* [CBPinEntryView ★16](Fawxy/CBPinEntryView) - CBPinEntryView is an easy to use, very customisable pin entry field.
 * [DTTextField ★50](iDhaval/DTTextField) - DTTextField is a custom textfield with floating placeholder and error label.
 * [HTYTextField ★211](hanton/HTYTextField) - A UITextField with bouncy placeholder.
 * [PasswordTextField ★119](PiXeL16/PasswordTextField) - A custom TextField with a switchable icon which shows or hides the password and enforces good password policies.